Crossing the North Sea

 It would probably be safe for us to assume today that the Anglo-Saxons had craft that were also constructed to fulfil specific functions i.e. differentiation in the various types of ship built for special purposes’ and in the simplest terms they could have had one kind of craft (longship) for the warlike purpose of delivering and retrieving warriors at speed, as well as another type (knarr) built as a load carrier with a commercial capacity.
 Which of these function descriptions relates more closely to the Sutton Hoo ship?
 Which is better suited to bringing people, livestock and domestic goods across the North Sea?

-We are fortunate that amongst the group of sunken craft found in Roskilde one was a knarr.
-This craft is known as Suldelev 1.
+We are fortunate that amongst the group of sunken craft found in Roskilde two were knarrs.
+This craft is also known as Suldelev 1.
 The pictures here show it reassembled for display there.
 The most striking feature is its depth and volume.
 Another distinctive point to note is the vertical quality of the ends compared with the longship.
-This gives maximum speed for length and very buoyant ends.Whilst the hull is very rounded it does have the semi-wineglass cross-section form of a sailing boat.
+This gives maximum speed for length and very buoyant ends.Whilst the hull is very rounded it does have the semi-wineglass cross-section form of a sailed boat.
+Its repairs proved it had been a working craft.
+It was made of oak in Norway and a cargo capacity of about 25 tons.
+It is 16.5m long and 4.8m wide.

 Moving 'goods, animals, tools and people' to quote Neil Oliver, across the North Sea would involve the craft that were being used, in undertaking return journeys.
 This can be thought of as a commercial enterprise.
 The vessels concerned had to be viable to operate with a small crew.
 Using up to 40 men to row the boat is not a viable method.
 It takes up too much space on board to support that crew and the space could be better used to carry the cargo.
 The constraints of efficiency and of supply and demand would operate at that time just as they continue to operate today.
 Neil Oliver points out that the Viking craft concerned in a similar logistical exercise to the Anglo-Saxon migration could be crewed by 'as few as 6 men'.
 This is a realistic assessment.
 This exercise in efficient manning of commercial craft under sail was later to reach a zenith in the late 1800s with the evolution of the Thames sailing barge that could move many tons of cargo, at times being sailed by just a couple of men, sometimes assisted by a boy ... or a dog.